Harbor Logo in white color

 Taking an Active Approach

-Within the dividend growth space, many strategies and managers may rely on strict rules pertaining to dividend growth duration, as well as hard coded quantitative screening criteria.
-Conversely, Westfield Capital believes in-depth fundamental research is critical in terms of getting to know management teams and assessing their commitments to paying and increasing dividends.
+Within the dividend growth space, many strategies and managers may rely on strict rules pertaining to dividend growth duration2, as well as hard coded quantitative screening criteria.
+Conversely, Westfield Capital believes in- depth fundamental research is critical in terms of getting to know management teams and assessing their commitments to paying and increasing dividends.
 As such, GDIV may invest in companies that recently reinstated dividends with strong management commitment to growing them over time.
 This enables an expanded opportunity set versus asset class convention given GDIV’s more active and fundamental approach in uncovering opportunities within the dividend growth space.

 Portfolio Implementation